KalaKit/KalaWindow/README.md

 #include <Windows.h> //used for all Windows input and window operations
 #include <string>

-#include "window.hpp"
+#include "window.hpp"          //window system
-#include "input.hpp"
+#include "input.hpp"           //input system
+#include "opengl.hpp"          //core opengl
+#include "opengl_loader.hpp"   //opengl functions
+#include "enums.hpp"           //all enums in one header

 using std::string;

-using KalaKit::KalaWindow;  //core window functions using KalaKit::Graphics;    //core opengl functions using KalaKit::KalaInput;   //core input system functions using KalaKit::Key;         //enum for all keyboard and mouse keys using KalaKit::DebugType;   //enum for all debug types using KalaKit::WindowState; //enum for all window states
+using KalaKit::KalaWindow;    //window system using KalaKit::OpenGL;        //core opengl using KalaKit::OpenGLLoader;  //opengl functions using KalaKit::KalaInput;     //input system using KalaKit::Key;           //enum for all keyboard and mouse keys using KalaKit::DebugType;     //enum for all debug types using KalaKit::WindowState;   //enum for all window states

 static void YourInitializeFunction()
 {
 	...
+	//first initialize the window
-	//this function creates a window and displays it int yourWindowHeight = 800;
+	int yourWindowHeight = 800;
 	int yourWindowWidth = 600;
 	string yourWindowTitle = "Your window";
 	KalaWindow::Initialize(yourWindowTitle, yourWindowWidth, yourWindowHeight);

-	//this is the core initialization function
-	//that is required to be called so that
-	//the window system can initialize all its content KalaWindow::Initialize();

-	//this function is resposible for initializing
-	//and attaching the OpenGL context to the window Graphics::Initialize();
+	//then initialize opengl
+	OpenGL::Initialize();

+	//if you want to check which opengl functions are available bool drawArraysExists = OpenGLFunctions::IsFunctionAvailable
+	(
+		OpenGLFunction::OPENGL_DRAWARRAYS
+	);

+	//load individual opengl functions
+	OpenGLFunctions::LoadChosenFunctions
+	({
+		OpenGLFunction::OPENGL_DRAWARRAYS,
+		OpenGLFunction::OPENGL_USEPROGRAM
+		//or add more here...
+	});

+	//or if you dont care about loading specific
+	//opengl functions then you can just load
+	//all of them with this function
+	OpenGLLoader::LoadAllFunctions();

-	//make sure to also initialize the input system after it KalaInput::Initialize();
+	//then after all of those you can initialize the input system KalaInput::Initialize();

 	//you can pass one of the many debug types to this function